Sprint football: CSFL

 All CSFL teams are located in the Northeastern and Mid-Atlantic regions of the United States.
-Eight schools joined in the 21st century, one in 2008, six in the 2010s, and one in 2024; one more is set to join in 2026.
-Five are active in sprint football in the 2025 season.
+Nine schools joined in the 21st century, one in 2008, six in the 2010s, one in 2024, and one in 2026; one more is set to join in 2027.
+Six are active in sprint football in the 2026 season.
 Of these new members, three no longer sponsor the sport; Franklin Pierce University, which joined in 2012, transitioned to full-sized football in NCAA Division II after the 2018 season, Post University, which joined in 2010, did the same after the canceled 2020 season, and Alderson Broaddus University, which joined in 2019 and also fielded a full-sized football team, dropped all athletics and departed the CSFL in 2023.
-D'Youville University will join the CSFL when it adds the sport in 2026.
 Of the other 21st-century arrivals, no other current members also field a full-size varsity football team.
 The other four teams (all of which have been in the CSFL since 1957) have full-size football teams that compete in NCAA Division I, the service academies in FBS, and the Ivy League schools in FCS.
 Each team plays a seven-game season.
 It is not uncommon for the CSFL teams to play against full-size junior varsity or club football squads from other schools in the early part of the season (in 2015, for instance, Navy faced the Longwood Lancers).

 Army, Cornell, and Penn (and formerly Princeton prior to it dropping the sport) hold alumni games in which sprint football alumni return to campus for a full-contact scrimmage against the varsity squad.
 The alumni games serve the dual purpose of raising funds to support the team and maintaining alumni interest in the program.
 Typically, the alumni have to donate a monetary weight penalty (e.g., $2 per pound) for weighing above the 178-pound limit.
 In 2017, when Caldwell joined, the CSFL was split into two divisions, the North and the South.
 On December 7, 2017, St. Thomas Aquinas College was announced as the tenth team in the league, to begin play in the 2018 season.
 After that season, Franklin Pierce left to play full-sized football and was replaced by Alderson Broaddus.
 However, in 2023, Alderson Broaddus' authorization to grant degrees was revoked, and they were required to drop all athletics, including their sprint football program.

-The newest CSFL member is Molloy University, a Division II member which added the sport in the 2024 season.
-As noted previously, D'Youville will add the sport in 2026 and join the CSFL.